dimikara/US-Census-Demographic-Data/README.md

 - **Puerto Rico**

 The charts revealed that unemployment is spread in the counties of Texas & Georgia following the same pattern, more or less: the highest unemployment rate is 1.2% for Texas & 1.3% for Georgia.
 At the same time, the highest value for Puerto Rico climbs is 2.4%, i.e. double than that of Texas.
 Furthermore, there many more large bubbles in Puerto Rico graph comparing to that of both Texas & Georgia.
 As I understand it, this means that unemployment is much more widespread in Puerto Rico than in Texas or Georgia.

+Please note that I chose on purpose to keep all the counties in the bubble charts as I want to illustrate that in Texas and Georgia there are many bubbles of a smaller size and only a few bigger ones, while in Puerto Rico there are many bubbles of larger size.
+If I was to limit the bubbles to 10 or 20, this finding would no longer be obvious.

+In order to facilitate the reader in further exploring the data on the bubble charts for the three states, I added a highlighter in all three of them.
+This way, it is possible to select a county and promptly get the data for it.

 ### Design